June-Skeeter/GEOB270_Lab2_2021S1/Content/Part6.md

 * For the Data Source in you Name/Source Statement, list Stats Canada and Google Earth Engine as the data sources
 * Your final map should look something like shown below.
   * The chart should show the relationship between green vegetation area and income.
 The map should show mean NDVI value by DA.
+  * This map is just a rough guide, feel free to make your own stylistic choices to improve on it.

 <div style="overflow: hidden;
   padding-top: 56.25%;